 The course covers not only current employment law but presents emerging laws, regulations and court decisions that managers and administrators must know in order to understand their legal responsibilities.
 Today's workforce must be managed in a legal but ethical context to avoid incurring substantial penalties, time-consuming litigation and costly awards.
 PRE: BUA 3104 (Sp)

 BUA 4601, 4602, 4603 Workshop or Seminar

-I to 3 semester hours Special offerings not included in the established curriculum, which meet the educational needs of students.
+Special offerings not included in the established curriculum, which meet the educational needs of students.

 BUA 4701, 4702, 4703 Topics in Business

 BUA 2901-2903, 3901-3903, 4901-4903 Directed Study